-Clayton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns, Clayton isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Clayton are a mix of both white- and blue-collar jobs.
 Overall, Clayton is a town of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Clayton who work in office and administrative support (12.62%), sales jobs (9.23%), and management occupations (9.08%).
+There are especially a lot of people living in Clayton who work in office and administrative support (12.96%), healthcare (9.62%), and sales jobs (8.68%).

-Because of many things, Clayton is a great place for families with children to consider.
-First of all, many other families with children live here, making Clayton a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Clayton has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Clayton is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Clayton’s overall crime rate is lower than average for the country.

-Clayton is a very ethnically-diverse town.
+Clayton is an extremely ethnically-diverse town.
 The people who call Clayton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Clayton residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Clayton include German, English, Italian, and Polish.
+Important ancestries of people in Clayton include Irish, English, German, Italian, and Polish.

 The most common language spoken in Clayton is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and Korean.